nlopez59/MortgageWorkspace/readme.md

 # DevOps Proof of Concept (POC) setup with IBM DBB and WaaS Stock Image v3.1

 Running a POC on a WaaS 3.1 image requires customization.
 The script [initPOC.bat](Waas_Setup/initPOC.bat) automates many of the steps to install a sample CICS v61 DB2 v13 application for running test cases.
+Use this as a refernce on porting your application for dev and test.

 ## Getting started
 1. clone this repo and run 'initPOC.bat' from a Windows DOS terminal